9 Best Kids Meal Delivery Services in 2021

 Here’s how it works: You’ll take an introductory quiz to indicate your child’s allergies and known favorite flavors, and Little Spoon will create a meal plan for you.
 They encourage trying a variety of their offerings to expose your child to a number of different flavors and help them build their palate.

 Deliveries are shipped every two weeks.
-You can learn more about Little Spoon here.

-Age range: 4 months and up
+Age Range: 4 months and up

-Dietary restrictions: All Little Spoon foods are free of milk, eggs, peanuts, tree nuts, fish, crustacean shellfish, wheat, and soy, however their facility does produce other foods which do contain allergens.
+Dietary Restrictions: All Little Spoon foods are free of milk, eggs, peanuts, tree nuts, fish, crustacean shellfish, wheat, and soy, however their facility does produce other foods which do contain allergens.

-Meals (like chicken biryani with organic veggies and brown rice and cheesy pesto tortellini with chicken, among all others) are prepared fresh using in-season and locally sourced ingredients when available.
+What You Get: Looking to feed the whole family?
+Nurture Life is a meal delivery service that creates pre-portioned, nutritionally balanced meals for kids four months to 13 and up (that means adults, too).
+Meals (like chicken biryani with organic veggies and brown rice and cheesy pesto tortellini with chicken, among all others) are prepared fresh using in-season and locally-sourced ingredients when available.
 All recipes are free of artificial colors and flavors, trans fats, and high fructose corn syrup.

-Here’s what you and your family can expect come mealtime with Nurture Life.
-For babies 10 to 24 months, there are dishes like pureed tofu, sesame, soy, carrot and zucchini.
+Here’s what you and your family can expect come mealtime with Nurture Life: for babies 10 to 24 months, there are dishes like pureed tofu, sesame, soy, carrot and zucchini.
 Toddlers (ages 1-4 and up) will be excited to try meals along the lines of BBQ pulled pork with cornbread muffin and carrots, while kids (ages 5-11 and up) can look forward to offerings like Teriyaki salmon with rainbow veggie rice.
 And for teens and adults (age 13 and up), classics like chicken parmesan await.

-Age range: 4 months to 13+ years
+Age Range: 4 months to 13+ years

-Dietary restrictions: The Nurture Life kitchen is free of peanuts, tree nuts (except coconut), and shellfish.
+Dietary Restrictions: The Nurture Life kitchen is free of peanuts, tree nuts (except coconut), and shellfish.
 The kitchen does contain coconut, dairy, eggs, fish, soy, and wheat.

+What You Get: Backed by science, Raised Real specializes in organic, plant-based food for babies and toddlers.
 All meals average less than 5g of sugar and are made from real fruits and vegetables, then flash-frozen to maintain freshness.

 Here’s how it works: While all the menu items are available to explore on their website, Raised Real has subscribers take a quiz to tell about your child’s age and food preferences, and they’ll select meals to send you.
 The thinking behind their approach is to help expand your baby’s palate and expose them to a multitude of healthy ingredients.